angx-system/angeliax/SCHEMA.md

 - **unverified** — checked, and it does not hold.
 - **unknown** — the client does not yet hold the feeds needed to check (the curating base's own feed, its Partner Log, or the partner's feed).
 Unknown is not a failure state; it resolves to verified or unverified as the missing feeds replicate.

-Witness gating cannot be enforced at write time — nothing stops a keypair from appending a witness-shaped entry to its own feed, regardless of whether it holds a verified node.
-It is enforced at read time instead: every client and base independently evaluates the author's status and excludes unverified or unknown authors from witness-gated views and from Witness Signal ID eligibility.
-Excluded signals are marked, not deleted, per Constraint 8 — an author's later verification applies retroactively to signals already written.
+Witness gating is enforced at read time: every client and base independently evaluates the author's status and excludes unverified or unknown authors from witness-gated views and from Witness Signal ID eligibility.
+Excluded signals are marked, not deleted, per Constraint 8.

 For a witness signal to actually reach a curating base or steward: a witness's client announces, on the observed node's own Hyperswarm topic, that it holds witness signals for that node and where its library can be found.
 A base already stands on that same topic to replicate the node it curates, so it receives the announcement as a matter of course — no separate notification path or feed entry is required.
 The same mechanism answers whether a steward can see which bases currently curate their own node: the steward's client can query the same topic to see which other clients are currently connected to it.